 COGNITIVE-BEHAVIORAL REACTIONS

-Avoiding places associated with loved one’s death Forgetfulness
+Avoiding places Forgetfulness

-Self blame Lowered self esteem
+Self blame

 SOCIAL REACTIONS